adielcristo/symfony-doc-pt-br/service_container/autowiring.rst

             // the App\Util\UppercaseTransformer service will be
             // injected when an App\Util\TransformerInterface
-            // type-hint for a $shoutyTransformer argument is detected.
+            // type-hint for a $shoutyTransformer argument is detected
             $services->alias(TransformerInterface::class.' $shoutyTransformer', UppercaseTransformer::class);

             // If the argument used for injection does not match, but the